 In T’Telir, there were street lamps in the richer segments of town, cared for each night by lamplighters.
 Beyond that, there were taverns, restaurants, and other houses of entertainment, all with lights lit.
 With the inner sea so close, oil was cheaper than it was in the mountains, and even a lot of the middle class could afford it.

-The result was a city full of lights--a little like the stars themselves had come down to inspect the grand city.
-At first, Vivenna had been surprised at how few stars there were in the sky here, and had attributed it to the lower altitude.
+The result was a city full of lights--a little like the stars themselves had come down to inspect grand T’Telir.
+At first, Vivenna had been surprised at how few stars she could see in the sky here, and had attributed it to the lower altitude.
 However, she was beginning to suspect that it was the light.

 Of course, that didn’t mean that the places they were going were--by any means--bright.
-Vasher led her through the streets, his presence making her a little less nervous, though he quickly became little more than a hulking shadow.
+Vasher led her through the streets, his presence making her a less nervous, though he quickly became little more than a hulking shadow.
 They left behind places with street lights, and even lit windows, moving into the slums.

-She wasn’t familiar with this one--not the Highlands, but a different slum.
-One of the ones she’d been afraid to enter, even when living on the streets.
-It seemed to grow even darker as they entered, walking down one of the twisting, dark roads that passed for streets in such places.
+She wasn’t familiar with this partuclar slum.
+It was one of those she’d been afraid to enter, even when living on the streets.
+The night seemed to grow even darker as they entered, walking down one of the twisting, dark roads that passed for streets in such places.
 They walked in silence.
 Vivenna knew not to speak and draw attention.

 Eventually, Vasher pulled to a stop.
 He pointed toward a building a short distance away.
 Single story, flat-topped, and rather wide.
 It sat somewhat alone, in a depression, shanties built from refuse covering the ground running up the slight hill behind it.